 The KPIs agreed take into account an expected maximum capacity based on the expected number of users/UEs required to support the service.
-This can result in overprovisioning of a hosting network to support one (or more) service(s) that increases the operating expenses of the hosting network.
+This can result in overprovisioning of a serving network to support one (or more) service(s) that increases the operating expenses of the serving network.

 In addition, the conditions to provide a localized service and/or service requirements can dynamically change.
-For example, when offering a localized service for a stadium event, the event start may be delayed or there may be an unexpected failure scenario within the hosting network.
-As such it is not currently possible to support a mechanism where the hosting network and 3rd party service provider to identify if a service can be delivered in the hosting network under specific conditions.
+For example, when offering a localized service for a stadium event, the event start may be delayed or there may be an unexpected failure scenario within the serving network.
+As such it is not currently possible to support a mechanism where the serving network and 3rd party service provider to identify if a service can be delivered in the serving network under specific conditions.

-It is proposed to have a study for Release 19 to identify scenarios and use cases on how a 3rd party service provider and a (hosting) network can identify optimal configuration for a service.
+It is proposed to have a study for Release 19 to identify scenarios and use cases on how a 3rd party service provider and a network can identify optimal configuration for a service.